tepletonteam/tepleton/examples/examples.md

 ## Generating keys

-The next thing we'll need to do is add the key from priv_validator.json to the gaiacli key manager.
+The next thing we'll need to do is add the key from priv_validator.json to the toncli key manager.
 For this we need the 16 word seed that represents the private key, and a password.
 You can also get the 16 word seed from the output seen above, under `"secret"`.
 Then run the command:

 ```
 basecli keys add alice --recover